Studying The Effect of Radiation Pressure on Evolution of a Population III Stellar Cluster: Numerical Methodology

 The rotational velocity of the cloud $v_{\mathrm{rot}}$ in spherical polar coordinate can be represented in the cartesian system as $\vec{v}_{i,\mathrm{gas}}$, where $i$ represent the position of the protostars.
 This transformation is done using the following equation:

 where the three terms represent the $x,y\ \&\ z$ components of the gas velocity, respectively.

-We have tested the accuracy of our accretion model (for details please see Fig. \ref{fig:acc} in the Appendix section \S\ref{sec:test}).
-The N-Body interaction has also been tested rigorously with the well-known `Figure-8 model' for the three-body problem \citep{Chenciner2000}, which is shown in Fig. \ref{fig:3b} in the Appendix section \S\ref{sec:test}.
+We have tested the accuracy of our dynamical evolution model (for details please see Fig. \ref{fig:acc} in the Appendix \S\ref{sec:test}).
+The N-Body interaction has also been tested rigorously with the well-known `Figure-8 model' for the three-body problem \citep{Chenciner2000}, which is shown in Fig. \ref{fig:3b} in the Appendix \S\ref{sec:test}.
 In the next section \S\ref{sub:dt}, we describe the algorithm we have used to integrate the above set of equations.